U-boat-successes against aircraft

 |U-319||15 Jul 1944||Aircraft attack, aircraft shot down:|

 British B-24 Liberator (Sqdn 206/E).
 The boat was sunk with all hands, 50 men, during this attack.
-No survivors from aircraft, 10 men.
+All ten aircrew also died.

 |U-333||11 Jun 1944||Aircraft attack, aircraft shot down:|

-U-boat damaged by attack.
-U-333 had already been damaged in an attack made by Australian Sunderland Y/10 the day before.
-THe boat was severely damaged and had to abort to La Pallice, France.
+Severe damage to U-boat.
+U-333 had already been hit by Australian Sunderland Y/10 the day before.
+Further damage from this attack forced her to return to La Pallice, France.

 |U-333||4 Mar 1943||Aircraft attack, aircraft shot down:|

-21.31 hrs, Bay of Biscay, outbound: the Wellington caught the lookouts unawares, but when the aircraft switched on the Leigh Light, it was brought down by flak and crashed in flames after passing over the boat, killing the crew of six.
+21.31 hrs, Bay of Biscay, outbound: the Wellington caught the lookouts unawares, but when the aircraft switched on the Leigh Light, it was brought down by flak and crashed in flames after passing over the boat, killing the six aircrew.
 Two of the four depth charges dropped actually hit U-333, but one broke up without detonating and the other bounced off, causing only light damage.

 |U-333||12 Jun 1944||Aircraft attack, aircraft shot down:|

-09.58 hours, outer Bay of Biscay, inbound: although the boat was surprised by the Halifax, accurate AA fire during the attack run meant the stick of bombs fell wide, and only one detonating near the bow caused some light damage.
+0958hrs, outer Bay of Biscay, inbound: although the boat was surprised by the Halifax, accurate AA fire during the attack run meant the stick of bombs fell wide, and only one detonating near the bow caused some light damage.
 The Halifax was hit in the outer starboard engine and fuselage and was seen to crash into the sea some distance away.
-Australian Sgt H.C.
-Taylor was rescued by U-338 and taken prisoner, the sole survivor of the crew of eight.
+Flight engineer Sgt H.C.
+Taylor, RAAF was rescued by U-338 and taken prisoner, the sole survivor of the crew of eight airmen.

 |U-343||8 Jan 1944||Aircraft attack, aircraft shot down:|

-Following two aircraft attacks on the boat the day before, the Allies started a Swamp operation and at 21.40 hours Wellington flight letter "B for Baker" of 36 Sqdn RAF located U-343 southwest of Cartagena.
+Following two aircraft attacks on the boat the previous day, the Allies initiated a Swamp operation, and at 21.40 hrs Wellington "B for Baker" of 36 Sqdn RAF located U-343 SW of Cartagena.
 She was then attacked by a Wellington from 179 Sqdn piloted by W/C J.H.
-Greswell DFC, followed by a second aircraft of 179 Sqdn.
-Wellington R - Robert dropped six depth charges, but several AA hits set the port wing on fire and the aircraft crashed into the sea, killing five crewmen.
-Only the pilot was thrown clear.
+Greswell DFC, followed by a second aircraft from 179 Sqdn.
+Wellington R-Robert dropped six depth charges, but several AA hits set the port wing on fire and the aircraft crashed into the sea, killing five of the crew.
+Only the pilot survived, after being thrown clear.
 U-343 passed close to his dinghy twice, but the Germans did not take him prisoner because they had "more important things to do".
 He was picked up by HMS Active the next morning and later received the DFC.

 The boat had already sustained damage in these attacks, but there was more to come, as a Catalina (202 Sqdn RAF, pilot F/L J. Finch) then continued the attack.
-The aircraft broke off the attack at 23.00 hrs, and only then because the boats AA fire had damaged the port wing, fuselage and both fuel tanks, and wounded the flight engineer.
-U-343, badly damaged and unable to dive, managed to escape in the darkness, with only one crewman wounded by strafing, and after repairs reached her new base at Toulon safely.
+The aircraft broke off the attack at 23.00 hrs, and only then because flak had damaged the port wing, fuselage and both fuel tanks and wounded the flight engineer.
+U-343, badly damaged and unable to dive, managed to escape in the darkness, with only one man wounded by strafing, and following repairs at sea managed to reach her new base at Toulon.

 |U-343||7 Jan 1944||Aircraft attack, aircraft shot down:|

-U-343 was attacked at 20.30 hrs 2 days into the Mediterranean from passing the Straits of Gibraltar.
-The aircraft made a low level attack, dropping five depth charges which fell astern and missed, but was itself hit by AA fire in the port wing and caught fire.
+U-343 was attacked at 20.30 hrs, two days after passing the Straits of Gibraltar into the Mediterranean.
+The Wellington made a low level attack, dropping five depth charges which fell astern and missed, and was hit by flak in the port wing and caught fire.
 It was forced to ditch shortly afterwards, and the pilot and navigator were killed.
-The remaining four crewmen were picked up from their dinghy by ORP Slazak the next morning.
+The remaining four aircrew were rescued from their dinghy by ORP Slazak the next morning.

-The sighting report from this aircraft led another Wellington HF221 (36 Sqdn RAF/M, pilot F/O J.T.
-Hutton) to the scene, which immediately attacked U-343, but its depth charges fell wide because the port engine was hit by AA fire and the aircraft became difficult to handle; it nonetheless managed to reach Bone and landed safely.
+The sighting report from this aircraft led another Wellington (HF221, RAF Sqdn 36/M, pilot F/O J.T.
+Hutton) to the scene, which immediately attacked U-343.
+Its depth charges fell wide because the port engine was hit by flak and the aircraft became difficult to control, despite which it managed to return to Bone (now Annaba), Algeria and land safely.

 |U-359||3 Jul 1943||Aircraft attack, aircraft shot down:|